Cabo San Lucas: Climate

-The extreme south of Baja California has a tropical desert climate (Köppen: BWh).
-Even with the thermal amplitude, there are no freezes.
+Like the rest of the extreme south of Baja California, Cabo San Lucas has a hot desert climate (Köppen: BWh).

 During summer, Cabo San Lucas is cooler than San José del Cabo by about 1.5 to 3 C-change.
 Sometimes during the summer, when winds blow from the Pacific Ocean instead of the Gulf of California, the differences in temperatures between San José del Cabo and Cabo San Lucas are higher.

 Cabo San Lucas is less rainy than San José del Cabo, although hurricanes can bring heavy rain for long periods.
 Hurricane Odile made landfall at Cabo San Lucas on 14 September 2014, and caused widespread damage.
 Due to the position of the city and orography, local summer thunderstorms do not get near enough to bring rain to the town.

 The sea temperature experiences lows of 21–22 °C in winter, and highs of 28–29 °C during the summer months.